joanaz/MirrorMirrorOnTheWallSkill/README.md

 }
 ```

-Have Fun!
+## Have Fun!

-Now you have completed all the steps!
+### Now you have completed all the steps!
 Congratulations!

-You can invoke your Alexa skill by saying "Alexa, start Magic Mirror".
+You can invoke your Alexa skill by saying `Alexa, start Magic Mirror`.
 Next, you can say any of the following commands to trigger different actions on your Magic Mirror.

-Display text
+### Display text

 The text in {} will be displayed on Magic Mirror in bold.
-"say {hello}"
+- "say {hello}"
-"say {good morning}"
+- "say {good morning}"
-"say {you are the fairest of them all}"
+- "say {you are the fairest of them all}"
-"display text of {hello}"
+- "display text of {hello}"
-"display text of {good morning}"
+- "display text of {good morning}"
-"show text of {hello}"
+- "show text of {hello}"
-"show text of {good morning}"
+- "show text of {good morning}"

-Turn on/off Magic Mirror Modules
+### Turn on/off Magic Mirror Modules

 To turn on/off a Magic Mirror Module, it has to already be installed and configured in MagicMirror².
 You also have to map its official module name to a transcribable spoken name in ModuleNames.json.
 For example, we can map "MMM-Globe" (https://github.com/LukeSkywalker92/MMM-Globe ) to "globe", or "currentweather" (https://github.com/MichMich/MagicMirror/tree/master/modules/default/currentweather) to "current weather".

 To turn on a Magic Mirror Module, say:
-"start {newsfeed}"
+- "start {newsfeed}"
-"start {current weather}"
+- "start {current weather}"
-"turn on {compliments}"
+- "turn on {compliments}"
-"open {smile test}"
+- "open {smile test}"

 To turn off a Magic Mirror Module, say:
-"close {newsfeed}"
+- "close {newsfeed}"
-"close {current weather}"
+- "close {current weather}"
-"turn off {compliments}"
+- "turn off {compliments}"
-"finish {smile test}"
+- "finish {smile test}"

 Note: To clear the text/images/video displayed by this module, you can simply turn this module off.

 To turn on all Magic Mirror Module, say:
-"open all"
+- "open all"
-"open all modules"
+- "open all modules"
-"open every module"
+- "open every module"
-"open each module"
+- "open each module"
-"show all modules"
+- "show all modules"
-"show me all modules"
+- "show me all modules"
-"show every module"
+- "show every module"
-"show each module"
+- "show each module"
-"turn on all"
+- "turn on all"
-"turn on all modules"
+- "turn on all modules"
-"turn on every module"
+- "turn on every module"
-"turn on each module"
+- "turn on each module"
-"start all"
+- "start all"
-"start all modules"
+- "start all modules"
-"start every module"
+- "start every module"
-"start each module"
+- "start each module"

 To turn off all Magic Mirror Module, say:
-"close all"
+- "close all"
-"close all modules"
+- "close all modules"
-"close every module"
+- "close every module"
-"close each module"
+- "close each module"
-"hide all"
+- "hide all"
-"hide all modules"
+- "hide all modules"
-"hide every module"
+- "hide every module"
-"hide each module"
+- "hide each module"
-"turn off all"
+- "turn off all"
-"turn off all modules"
+- "turn off all modules"
-"turn off every module"
+- "turn off every module"
-"turn off each module"
+- "turn off each module"

-Display images
+### Display images
 The text in {} will be searched by Google Image Search API, and the returned images will be displayed on your Magic Mirror with the text.
-"find {snow white}"
+- "find {snow white}"
-"find images of {hunter}"
+- "find images of {hunter}"
-"find pictures of {dwarfs}"
+- "find pictures of {dwarfs}"
-"show me {snow white}"
+- "show me {snow white}"
-"show me pictures of {hunter}"
+- "show me pictures of {hunter}"
-"show me images of {dwarfs}"
+- "show me images of {dwarfs}"
-"show pictures of {hunter}"
+- "show pictures of {hunter}"
-"show images of {snow white}"
+- "show images of {snow white}"
-"display pictures of {dwarfs}"
+- "display pictures of {dwarfs}"
-"display images of {dwarfs}"
+- "display images of {dwarfs}"

-Display video
+### Display video
 The text in {} will be searched by Youtube Data API, and the returned video will be displayed on your Magic Mirror, with the text.
 The YouTube video autoplays on a loop.
-"show me how to {make slime}"
+- "show me how to {make slime}"
-"show me video of {movie trailer}"
+- "show me video of {movie trailer}"
-"show me a video of {cats}"
+- "show me a video of {cats}"
-"show video of {volcanoes}"
+- "show video of {volcanoes}"
-"show a video of {birds}"
+- "show a video of {birds}"
-"display video of {animals}"
+- "display video of {animals}"
-"display a video of {rattlesnakes}"
+- "display a video of {rattlesnakes}"
-"find video of {cat}"
+- "find video of {cat}"
-"find video of {cat and dog}"
+- "find video of {cat and dog}"
-"find a video of {snow white}"
+- "find a video of {snow white}"